 The benefits of offshoring in countries like Mexico

+The advantages certainly outweigh the disadvantages of manufacturing in Mexico.
 Today’s companies are making the choice to offshore their operations for a number of different reasons.
 Easily the most important reasons have to do with financial incentives.
 When a company chooses to offshore, it can lower its production costs.
 This allows for two helpful possibilities for that company.
 The company can either take advantage of higher profit margins, which can help to fuel investment, or they can lower their prices in order to become more competitive in the marketplace.
 With lower production costs, companies can meet the emerging price needs of consumers.
 Getting creative with pricing allows for greater flexibility and heightened market share.

-Some companies also find that they benefit from some diversity in their production processes.
+Some companies also find that they benefit from some diversity in their production and business processes.
 By moving production offshore, companies are able to hire people who come from different backgrounds.
 The company becomes more attuned the needs of an international population, which can help the company if it wants to ship its products around the world.
 Rather than just being a domestic company focusing on the needs of American customers, companies can benefit from additional contributions of an international workforce.